abw/react-night-and-day/README.md

 ## useTheme()

-Call `useTheme()` to access the theme state and function to change the theme.
+Call `useTheme()` to access the theme state and functions to change the theme.

 ```jsx
 import React from 'react'